syncfusion-content/winui-docs/winui/Calendar/Restrict-Date-Selection.md

 ## Disable dates using BlackoutDates

-If you want to block particular dates from the date selection, add those dates in the [BlackoutDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_BlackoutDates) collection.
+If you want to block particular dates from the date selection, use [BlackoutDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_BlackoutDates) collection property.
 You can add more blackout dates to the `BlackoutDates` collection.
 The default value of `BlackoutDates` property is `null`.

 {% tabs %}
 {% highlight c# %}